pingzing/pingzing.github.io/content/crossplat-monogame.md

 This leaves the files where they are, and multiple projects can have references to the same file this way.

-I don't like this solution very much.
+...I don't like this solution very much.
 I find that it's easier to reason about a project if it mirrors the underlying folder structure as closely as possible.
 Using file links this way completely breaks this assumption--from Visual Studio's Solution Explorer, it looks like you have a bunch of different copies of the file in the project folders, but they're all just links to the same set of files.
 It also involves manual work every time you want to add a new project into the solution, and that's no fun.

 ### A Shared Project
 Another approach is to use a Shared Project.
 Visual Studio has better support for this, and you can just add all your cross-platform code to Shared Project.
 The only things you'll need to add to your platform-specific projects are initialization and bootstrapping of that platform's basic window/frame/host.

-I don't like this solution either.
+...I don't like this solution either.
 The primary reasons are that I feel like it encourages using `#IFDEF`s to handle platform-specific code (which is almost always bad practice), and the fact that it  doesn't generate its own assembly can make debugging and adding NuGet packages a real pain.

 It does have its merits though--the fact that it _does_ allow you to use `#IFDEF`s to get at platform-specific APIs gives you an easy escape hatch if you just need to do something fast.
 In practice though, I've found that it's too alluring a prospect to ever use just once.
 Invariably, the codebase becomes riddled with `#if __IOS__` and `#elif __ANDROID__`, etc.